-Within this economic environment, the vacancy rate in the rental office building market, which had remained low, turned upward with secondary vacancies surfacing due to new supply, and although rent continued to rise moderately, the rate of increase has declined.
-As for the luxury rental housing market, occupancy rates and rent levels remained solid driven by the ongoing stable demand for quality housing in central Tokyo amid limited new supply.
-In terms of the real estate trading market, although transaction amounts dropped significantly, transaction prices continued to be high due to the favorable fund-raising environment backed by the ongoing monetary easing policy.
+In such an economic environment, the vacancy rate in the rental office building market continued to rise against the backdrop of the spread of remote work triggered by the pandemic as well as by the strengthened costcutting trend of companies, and these conditions also resulted in stagnant growth in rent levels.
+As for the luxury rental housing market, occupancy rates and rent levels remained solid, driven by the ongoing stable demand for quality housing in central Tokyo amid new supply remaining at a certain level.
+In terms of the real estate trading market, transaction prices continued to be high and the transaction amount continued to stay at a high level backed by the ongoing favorable fund-raising environment and investors inside and outside of Japan showing no change in their investment appetite.

-In the twenty-eighth fiscal period, MHR strove to maintain and enhance tenant satisfaction through measures such as efficient and systematic operational management and maintenance and repair of properties in its portfolio by better understanding tenant needs.
-Moreover, MHR maintained and enhanced occupancy rates and rents by proactively launching leasing activities targeting new and existing tenants while foreseeing trends in rental market conditions.
+In the thirtieth fiscal period, MHR strove to maintain and enhance tenant satisfaction through measures such as efficient and systematic operational management and maintenance and repair of properties in its portfolio by better understanding tenant needs.
+Moreover, the Company maintained and enhanced occupancy rates and rents by proactively launching leasing activities targeting new and existing tenants while foreseeing trends in rental market conditions.

-MHR's real estate portfolio, as of the end of the twenty-eighth fiscal period, was comprised of 11 properties under management with a total leasable area of 174,694.60m2.
-MHR has already invested 390,690 million yen (based on the acquisition price) into this portfolio.
-The occupancy rate at the end of the twenty-eighth fiscal period was 98.1 %.
-The asset management activities described above resulted in MHR recording in the twenty-eighth fiscal period 9,602 million yen in operating revenue, 6,028 million yen in operating income, 5,434 million yen in ordinary income, 5,433 million yen in net income and 2,898 yen in dividend per unit in the twenty-eighth period.
+MHR's real estate portfolio, as of the end of the thirtieth fiscal period, was comprised of 11 properties under management with a total leasable area of 178,832.97m2.
+The Company has already invested 402,910 million yen (based on the acquisition price) into this portfolio.
+The occupancy rate at the end of the thirtieth fiscal period was 97.6%.

+The asset management activities described above resulted in MHR recording in the thirtieth fiscal period 9,841 million yen in operating revenue, 6,157 million yen in operating income, 5,583 million yen in ordinary income, 5,582 million yen in net income and 2,913 yen in dividend per unit.

-Also, MHR issued new investment units through a Japanese public offering in August 2020.
-MHR acquired a part of Toranomon Hills Mori Tower (acquisition price: 12,220 million yen) additionally on September 1, 2020.
+MHR acquired an additional part of Toranomon Hills Mori Tower (acquisition price: 7,870 million yen) on August 2, 2021.
 This acquisition is expected to enhance the portfolio size and increase dividends.
-As a result, MHR declared dividends per unit of 2,900 yen for the twenty-ninth fiscal period ending January 31, 2021.
+MHR declared dividends per unit of 2,910 yen for the thirty-first fiscal period ending January 31, 2022.

-In addition, MHR will continue to seek maximization of unitholder value by maintaining and increasing dividends continuously while retaining stability of earnings through fixed-rent master leases alongside actively pursuing external growth utilizing the property pipeline of Mori Building Group.
+MHR will continue to seek maximization of unitholder value by maintaining and increasing dividends continuously while retaining stability of earnings through fixed-rent master leases alongside actively pursuing external growth utilizing the property pipeline of Mori Building Group.